ueberdosis/hocuspocus/docs/src/docPages/guide/extensions.md

 With this extension, document changes can be easily stored on the hard disk.
 When you restart the server, it’ll restore documents from the hard disk.
 It's the quickest and easiest way to persist documents.

 :::warning RocksDB vs. LevelDB
-The API may be the same but the data stored on your hard drive isn't.
+The API may be the same, but the data stored on your hard drive isn't.
 You cannot change from one to the other without losing your data.
 So choose one from the beginning and stick with it.
 :::

+#### Installation

+// TODO

 #### Configuration